Weldon, Saskatchewan: History

 Weldon incorporated as a village on January 24, 1914.

 2022 stabbings

 On the morning of Sunday, 4 September 2022, multiple people were stabbed in Weldon and the nearby James Smith Cree Nation.
-A total of twelve people were killed, and eighteen others were injured.
-One of the two suspects - they were brothers - was found dead the next day.
-The second suspect was captured on September 7, but died while in custody.
-On October 6, the RCMP said there was evidence that one suspect was solely responsible for all eleven homicides, including his brother's.
+A total of 11 people were killed, and 17 others were injured.
+One of the two initial suspects, Damien Sanderson was found dead the next day.
+The second suspect, Myles Sanderson was captured on September 7, but died while in custody.
+On October 6, the RCMP said there was evidence that Myles was solely responsible for all eleven homicides, including Damien's.